 We've seen thousands of teachers like you struggle to keep students engaged, which is one of the reasons we created our HealthCenter21 digital curriculum system.
 HealthCenter21 helps teachers save time while keeping learners focused in an engaging way.
 But sometimes you are looking for supplemental games and activities to boost your existing medical terminology lesson plans.

-In this article, you will find four different learning games that you can use in your classroom to help your students better understand medical terminology.
+In this article, you will find four different medical terminology games that you can use in your classroom to help your students better understand the language of health science.